|

 The table below lists values for each HF amateur band.
 Form size and number of turns are optimized for each band.

-I recommend one choke near the antenna feed point, and another one about a quarter wavelength down the line, before the coax enters your radio shack.
+I recommend one choke near your ham radio dipole antenna feed point, and another one about a quarter wavelength down the line, before the coax enters your radio shack.

 If you intend to use your dipole on its odd harmonics (more than one band) then use the following table to construct your RF chokes.